 I’m traveling with someone who has never been on a deep wilderness backpacking trip of this sort and she is absolutely terrified of getting lost.
 I can get a little obsessive about trip planning, so we’re a good fit.

 What I’m taking with me

 I’ll be taking two maps with me on my hike of the Uinta Highline Trail in Utah.
-I typically use a paper map for campsite planning and elevation preparation.
-I use GPS maps for navigation.
-The paper map is great for seeing where you’re going.
-But nothing beats a GPS map on your smart device to show you exactly where you are on—or better yet, off—the trail.
+I typically use paper maps for campsite planning and elevation preparation.
+I use GPS maps for real-time navigation.

-I’m only doing the westernmost 62 miles of the trail from Chepeta Lake to Hayden Pass.
-This is the High Unitas and means I can get by with only one map—Trails Illustrated #711.
-This covers the high elevation portion of the trail that I’ll be doing.
-If you’re doing the whole 102-trail, you’ll also need to buy Trails Illustrated #704: Flaming Gorge National Recreation Area.
+I’m only doing the westernmost 65 miles of the trail from Chepeta Lake to Hayden Pass.
+This comprises the High Uintas section of the Highline Trail, which means I can get by with only one map—Trails Illustrated #711.
+If you’re doing the whole 102-mile trail, you’ll also need to buy Trails Illustrated #704: Flaming Gorge National Recreation Area.

-After my hike, I’ll post a review with my impressions from these two resources.
+After my hike, I’ll post a review with my impressions from these orienteering resources.